mobily-enterprises/simpleschema/README.md

  *  `schema`: The full schema,
  *  `errors`: The array that will be "augmented" with errors
  *  `options`: Options passed to the `check()` function

+# Use

+This module works well when casting and checking data coming from a web form.
+This is a typical use:

+    var Schema = require( 'simpleschema' );

+    formSubmit( req, res, next ){

+      var errors = [];

+      personSchema = new Schema( {
+        name: { type: 'string', trim: 20, required: true },
+        age: { type: 'number', default: 30, max: 140 },
+        rank: { type: 'number', default: 99, max: 99 },
+      });

+      var body = Schema.clone( body );

+      // Do schema and callback functon checks.
+They will both add to `errors` self.schema.cast(  body );
+      self.schema.check( body, req.body, errors );

+      if( errors.length) {
+         // Do what you normally do when there is an error,
+         // ...
+      }

+This ensures that all values are cast appropriately (everything in `req.body` is a string).
+It's easy to change requirements, and (more importantly) make sure that only the right parameters were passed.